 Carleton’s Bachelor of Social Work (BSW) is a four-year Honours degree that places strong emphasis on the interactions between people and their environments.

-The BSW program combines a liberal arts education with a professional social work education.
-In first year, you will take a range of courses outside of social work and one main social work course which introduces you to the profession of social work and the programs and policies of the welfare state.
+The BSW program combines a liberal arts education with professional social work education.
+In your first year, you will take a range of courses outside of social work and two social work courses that will introduce you to the profession of social work and the programs and policies of the state.

 The Carleton advantage